-With this idea and curiorsity of death in mind, I started to dive deeper into the meaning of what death was and how it affects the things and people around us.
-Through my research I stumbled upon an amazing funeral director, Caitlin Doughty also know as AskAMortician from her Youtube series.
-She is like, the the Green Death and Body Rights Apostle of the funerary world.
+With this idea and curiorsity of death in mind, I started to dive deeper into the meaning of what death is and how it affects the things and people around us.
+Through my research I stumbled upon an amazing funeral director, Caitlin Doughty, also known as AskAMortician on her Youtube series.
+She is like the the Green Death and Body Rights Apostle of the funerary world.
 From watching her series of videos and reading some of her books on moturary practices, I began brainstorming an idea around Eco-friendly dying.

 Through the loving care of MICA’s Center of Identity and Inclusion, I recieved a grant to fly to Texas to speak with the Dean of the Commonwealth Institute of Funeral Service, Christopher Layton.
 Mr. Layton was not only a pool a knowledge, but also had very instrinsic way of seeing death and funerals.
 He related the funeral process and planning as getting ready for “your final wedding.”
 Everyone wants to go out with a bang!
 People get dressed up and we all come to celebrate an individual, plus funerals can be very pricey.
 Funerals are both for the living and the dead, a celebration of death and the point of moving on.
 With this I knew I wanted my thesis to feel like an event, something my audience can relate to.